Butterfinger Candy Bar Copycat (Gluten-Free)

 Spreading the peanut butter layer on top of the cookie layer.

-Step 3: Top with Chocolate Layer
+Step 3: Add the Chocolate Topping

 Adding coconut oil to the chocolate chips before melting.